 Development of professional competencies: levels, methods and models.
 Definition of competencies

-The concept of competence
+Concept of competence

 Currently, there are many definitions of the concept of “competence” and experts offer different interpretations, but two approaches are considered the main ones.